kite9-org/kite9/server/kite9-server-java/docs/design/behaviour.md

 _Implemented by **containers/child**_

 You can add a child element.
-Value of this attribute is the template for the new element.
+Value of this attribute is the palette#id of the new element.

 ### k9-label